 - vRealize Business for Cloud Information Center

-Download the VMware vRealize Business for Cloud 7.2.1 OVA file here or the latest 7.3.0 version here.
+Download the VMware vRealize Business for Cloud 7.3 OVA file here.
 Log into the vSphere web client and right click the datastore, cluster, or host where you want to deploy the virtual appliance.
 Select Deploy OVF Template and browse to the location of the OVA file.

-Enter the host name of the vRA appliance (NSX and F5 load balancing is supported).
+Enter the host name or IP address of the vRA appliance or load balancer.
 Enter the name of the vRA default tenant and the default tenant administrator username and password.
 Select Accept vRealize Automation certificate and click Register.

 If you want to create new local users user option 1 and enter the username and password, when prompted for permissions VCBM_ALL provides administrator access and VCBM_VIEW read-only.
 You can also log in to the web UI with the root account, although it would be better practice to create a separate account.